 Damage from Rocks and Road Debris

-If you spend time driving in the country or gravel or back roads, this damage can easily happen.
+If you spend time driving in the country or on gravel or back roads, this damage can easily happen.
 Rocks and other road debris can cause holes, dents, and cracks in your undercarriage.

 Your oil pan can be punctured or your muffler can be ripped loose from your undercarriage.
 You can also run into large debris which can get into your tires and can also cause damage to the brake system